alpha01/rubysecurity.org/_posts/kubernetes/2024-12-12-keycloak-setup.md

   - keycloak
   - security
 layout: post
-title: Deploying Keycloak Identity Provider (IdP) for secure Rancher User Authentication
+title: Deploying Keycloak Identity Provider (IdP) for secure Rancher User Authentication Part 1
 ---

 No words can explain the constant headaches I've gotten throughout my career when working with LDAP in the Unix/Linux world.
 While I've had plenty of experience working with it in the past ([https://www.rubysecurity.org/tag/ldap](https://www.rubysecurity.org/tag/ldap)), it's certainly not the easiest or pleasant thing to work with.